settlemint/docs/docs/developer-guides/asset-tokenization.md

 You can now create an application access token with an expiration and the scopes you want to use.
 For this guide, we recommend you create an access token scoped to your node and storage.

 You will now see your access token.
 Copy the token since you cannot see it again!
+For more information on how to use access tokens, [see our Access Tokens section](using-platform/16_application-access-tokens.md).

 ### 4. Setup Integration Studio Deployment